SalmaaaTareeek/Yashry_TakeHomeTask/README.md

 I write a class which handles all the calculations in the Bill.
 The Constructor of the class has two arguments:
 * An array of products
-* An array contain the currency
+* An array contain the currency.

 And also there are functions to handle the subtotal, taxes, discounts of shoes and t-shirts and calculating the total.